Wollaston College: Chapel

 The chapel, which has no dedication, is the dominant feature of the college site.
 It was designed by the Hungarian-born Perth architect, Julius Elischer.
 There is no set place for the altar or any furniture, to enable it to be configured in multiple ways.
 The design is based strongly on Le Corbusier's Chapel of Notre-Dame du Haut in Ronchamp, built ten years earlier.
 (Elischer had worked under Ferninand Streb, a pupil of Le Corbusier's.)
 Like Notre Dame du Haut, the stark white interior is punctuated by deep-set windows of different coloured glass.
 The architect's vision was of a 'tent of meeting'.
-It was consecrated in 1965 by Michael Ramsey, the then Archbishop of Canterbury.
+It was consecrated in April 1965 by Michael Ramsey, the then Archbishop of Canterbury.

+In 2023 the chapel was awarded the Richard Roach Jewell Award for Enduring Architecture by the WA Chapter of the Australian Institute of Architects, recognising its design, longevity and cultural significance.
+Reverend Dr Raewynne J. Whiteley, Warden of Wollaston Theological College accepted the award alongside the architect's wife and daughter.